Fuechschen/dubbot/README.md

 # dubbot
-Prototype of an bot fpr dubtrack
+Prototype of an bot for dubtrack